PDAF/PDAF/README.md

 ## Contact Information

-Please send comments, suggestions, or bug reports to pdaf@awi.de
+Please send comments, suggestions, or bug reports to pdaf@awi.de or use the Issues in Github.